tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

   * **Answer:** Total number of rooms, bedrooms, and bathrooms are all used to assess a property and its value.
 The more rooms and bedrooms, the higher the sale price.
 Most single-family homes being assessed in Allegheny County 2019 have around six total rooms, three bedrooms, and one full bath.

-  * **Answer:** The houses evaluated at the highest costs tend to have more than five total rooms.
+  * **Answer:** The houses evaluated at the highest cost tend to have more than five total rooms.

 - - -